-Recommendation 1.7A listed entity should:

-- (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and - (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
+Recommendation 1.7 A listed entity should: Partially The Board/Nomination Committee/Remuneration Committee (each and as applicable, and in its absence the Board) conducts an annual review of the performance of the Board, its committees, individual directors and senior executives. (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
+The remuneration committee will oversee the evaluation of the remuneration of the Company's senior executives.
+This evaluation is based on specific criteria.
+A performance evaluation of senior executives was undertaken during the reporting period.